payal177/Smart-CCTV-Monitoring-Project-/README.md

-# Smart CCTV - Advanced Tactical HUD Monitoring
+# Smart CCTV - Monitoring System
 A futuristic, real-time security monitoring dashboard built with Python, CustomTkinter, and OpenCV.
 This application features an integrated tactical HUD overlay with interactive tracking modules.

 ---